EXCLUSIVE - Second Arab monitor may quit Syria over violence

 Malek accused Syria of war crimes and torturing prisoners.
 The Arab League, which suspended Syria in November for failing to halt the crackdown, disputed Malek's account, saying illness had stopped him carrying out his work.

-The unnamed monitor said Malek may have had contacts with Syrian opposition members, but they had visited Homs together.
+The monitor said Malek may have had contacts with some Syrian opposition members, but they had visited Homs together.

-Monitors had been allowed to visit any area they chose, but Syrian authorities had refused to accompany them in particularly tense neighbourhoods, forcing them to make a decision to either stay away or take the risk of going in alone, the monitor said.
+Monitors had been allowed to visit any area they chose, but Syrian authorities had refused to accompany them in particularly tense neighbourhoods, forcing them to make a decision to either stay away or take the risk of going in alone, said the monitor.

 He arrived in Syria on December 27 and has visited Homs, Damascus and Deraa.
-The Bab Amr area of Homs was in a particularly dire way, he said.
+The Bab Amr area of Homs was in a particularly dire way, he added.

 Syria has barred most independent media, making it difficult to verify conflicting accounts of events on the ground.